jason-merlo/AP-S-2020-PyRaTk/README.md

 To use PyRaTK simply call: `import pyratk`

-Or import a specific package" `from pyratk.datatypes import geometry`
+Or to import a specific package: `from pyratk.datatypes import geometry`